Free CCSP Practice Test — August 2026 New Outline (AI Security Updates)

 Free CCSP practice questions on GDPR and CCPA, cloud risk management, audits and assurance, vendor and contract management, eDiscovery, and cloud SLAs.
 Practice this domain →

-10 Free CCSP Sample Questions with Answers
+18 Free CCSP Sample Questions with Answers (3 per Domain)

 Each question below includes 4 answer options, the correct answer, and a detailed explanation drawn from the FlashGenius CCSP (August 2026) question bank — all aligned to outline V2.

-Sample Question 1 — Cloud Application Security
+Sample Question 1 — Cloud Concepts, Architecture and Design

 Correct answer: C